yx-lu/yx-lu.github.io/_publications/fvariety.md

 title: 'Equal Affection or Random Selection: the Quality of Subjective Feedback from a Group Perspective'
 collection: publications
 permalink: /publication/fvariety
-excerpt: 'This paper designs a family of group level evaluation metrics expressing informativeness, based on an additionally asking for predictions about others'
+excerpt: 'This paper designs a family of group level evaluation metrics expressing informativeness, based on an additionally asking for predictions about others.'
 date: 2021-3-1
 venue: 'In submission'
 paperurl: 'https://arxiv.org/abs/2102.12247'